Skip to content

 Test parsing with strict mode:

-kelora -j --strict --stats-only app.log
+kelora -j --strict -s app.log

 No output, but exits with error if parsing fails.